bingeli1212/nitrile-preview/doc/DOC-nitrile-diagram.md

 important that there are at least two path points prior to creating this path point.

-- [ellipse:dx,dy]
+- [ellipse:dx,dy,sweepflag]

 This is to create a new C point.
 This new point is located at a distance that is 'dx/dy' away from the current point.
 The cubic Bezier simulates a quarter of the arc on a full ellipse, and will always be drawn from the current point to the new point as a sweep that is counter-clockwise.
-If a clockwise sweep is desired, set the "^sweepflag:1" directive before this operation.
+The "sweepflag" is to express the direction of the sweep.
+It should be set to 0 when a anti-clockwise sweep is desired.
+If a clockwise sweep is desired, set the "sweepflag" to 1.

 - [m:dx,dy]